Last updated on May 12, 2022

 6. Deliver Introductory and Refresher Privacy Training

-Whenever possible, deliver privacy training for new and existing employees in person.
+One of the best ways to raise privacy awareness in your business is to provide training for all employees on your privacy policies and procedures.
+This will ensure that everyone who handles customer data is aware of their responsibility to protect that information.
+Deliver privacy training for new and existing employees in person.
 This will allow you to meet employees and promote privacy awareness on a personal level.

 7. Write a F.A.Q.
 Document